 Your child may attend school/childcare if the sores are covered with clothes or dressings, and if the drainage does not come through clothes or dressing.

 Stomach ache (severe) or abdominal pain

-"Strep Throat" / Streptococcal Pharyngitis
+(M) "Strep Throat" / Streptococcal Pharyngitis

-Your child with "Strep throat" can return to school with a medical note 24 hours after starting antibiotics if there is no fever.
+If your child has Strep throat, he can return to school or childcare 24 hours after starting antibiotics if there is no fever.

 Sty (or Stye)

-Whooping Cough / Pertussis
+(M) Whooping Cough / Pertussis